 Description The subject property comprises a purpose built tenement flat.
-The subjects are located on the first floor of a three-storey block containing six flats in total.
-Accommodation FIRST FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Three Bedrooms, Dining Kitchen, Bathroom (with WC).
-Gross internal floor area (m2) 124m2, or thereby.
+The subjects are located on the third (top) floor of a four storey block containing eight flats in total.
+Accommodation Third Floor: Entrance Hallway, Living Room, Dining Kitchen, Two Bedrooms, Bathroom (with WC).
+Gross internal floor area (m2) 77m2 or thereby.
 Neighbourhood and location The subjects are located within the Shawlands district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-There is a lane located to the rear.
 Age Believed to have been constructed circa 1900.
-Weather Dry and bright.
+Weather Overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be a combination of original stone construction and reconstructed brick construction overlaid with a render finish.
+Chimney stacks would appear to be a combination of reconstructed brick construction incorporating facing brick and rendered finishes, and original stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-The roof was seen to be of pitched design overlaid with tile finishes.
-The roof structure appears incorporate flat sections over the bay window projections, these areas were unseen.
-No access was possible to the roof void area due to this being out with the scope of our inspection.
+The roof was seen to be of pitched and hipped design overlaid with a tile finish.
+The roof structure appears to incorporate flats sections over the bay window projections, however these areas were unseen.
+No access was possible to the roof void area due to this being outwith the scope of our inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater fittings serving the subjects were seen to be formed in cast iron and PVC sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls were seen to be of solid sandstone construction.
+The main walls to the front and rear were seen to be of solid sandstone construction.
+The gable elevation has been reconstructed with brickwork.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be of replacement uPVC construction containing double glazing.
-The communal stairwell is accessed by way of glazed timber doors to the front and rear.
-The flat itself is accessed by way of timber storm doors leading to a glazed timber door.
-It is assumed that replacement windows and doors comply with relevant building and fire regulations.
-External decorations Visually inspected.
+The windows in the property are of replacement uPVC with relevant building and fire regulations.